-Medical volunteers of all levels accustomed to the sophisticated standards of care in western countries require adaptation when working under conditions a world apart from themodern, state-of-the-art hospitals in the US.
-The medical history becomes the sole road to diagnosis, complemented by physical findings.
-Diagnostic studies are not available for patients that literally have one sole opportunity for an accurate diagnosis and appropriate treatment.
+Medical volunteers, accustomed to the sophisticated standards of care in western countries, must adapt when working in Haiti.
+Conditions in Haiti are a world apart from the modern, state-of-the-art hospitals in the US.
+A patient’s medical history becomes the only input to diagnosis, complemented by physical findings.
+Diagnostic studies are not available for some patients.
+These patients may have only one opportunity for an accurate diagnosis and appropriate treatment.

 NOVA Hope for Haiti’s medical volunteers include general physicians, specialty physicians, and surgeons.
 Medical volunteers, who cannot physically travel to Haiti, are called upon for opinions and referrals when needed.
 Medical professionals we send on medical missions include:

 - Specialists in the education of personal hygiene, health, and nutrition

 - Dental Hygienists